xiaolvmu/villec2-kernel/README.md

 @Sultanxda for help.
 Without his help, I don't almost know how to solve the errors when compiling.
 @Flemmard for the ramdisk fix.
 @DogukanErgun for the bootloop fix.

+# Future
+Now this kernel is still in the early testing.
+So if I'm sure it works, I'll fork it to @TeamVilleC2 GitHub Group.